Raptors hand Giannis Antetokounmpo, Bucks 5th straight loss

 The Raptors built a 17-point lead by halftime after trailing for much of the first quarter.
 Back-to-back 3-pointers by Powell late in the first period gave the visitors a lead they never relinquish.

-Powell shot 3-for-5 on 3-pointers in the half, during which Toronto led by as many as 20.
+Powell shot 3-for-5 from 3-point range in the half, during which Toronto led by as many as 20.
 The Raptors went 9-for-18 from beyond the arc in the first two periods, the Bucks 5-for-17.

 --Field Level Media